sap-tutorials/devtoberfest-2022/tutorials/devtoberfest-week-5-codingchallenge/devtoberfest-week-5-codingchallenge.md

 FROM "PLANET_OSM_POLYGON";
 ```

-You should notice a conversion of the [WKT representation](https://developers.sap.com/tutorials/hana-spatial-intro1-point.html#dab57b01-4d6f-4864-ac64-5c51062dcf9f) of the string column `"PLANET_OSM_POLYGON"."way"` into the spatial column `"shape_3857"` with [spatial reference](https://developers.sap.com/tutorials/hana-spatial-intro6-srs.html#3a8a7335-1123-4bf8-a1cc-ef89e568b017) id **3857**.
+You should notice a conversion of the [WKT representation](https://developers.sap.com/tutorials/hana-spatial-intro1-point.html#dab57b01-4d6f-4864-ac64-5c51062dcf9f) of the string column `"PLANET_OSM_POLYGON"."way"` in the table into the spatial column `"SAP_WDF_CAMPUS"."shape_3857"` in the view with [spatial reference](https://developers.sap.com/tutorials/hana-spatial-intro6-srs.html#3a8a7335-1123-4bf8-a1cc-ef89e568b017) id **3857**.

 > ### Pseudo-Mercator projection
 > **[EPSG:3857](https://epsg.io/3857)**, or Pseudo-Mercator, is a projected coordinate system used for rendering web maps in OpenStreetMap, Google Maps, etc.

-Preview the content of the created view, e.g. with the following SQL query.
+Preview the content of the created view, e.g. using the following SQL query.

 ```SQL
 -- SET SCHEMA "OSM";